MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md

 <p class="CCE_Message">[Applies to KMDF only]</p>

-The <b>WdfUsbTargetDeviceFormatRequestForUrb</b> method builds an USB request for a specified USB device, using request parameters that are described by a <a href="/windows-hardware/drivers/ddi/usb/ns-usb-_urb">URB</a>, but it does not send the request.
+The <b>WdfUsbTargetDeviceFormatRequestForUrb</b> method builds a USB request for a specified USB device, using request parameters that are described by a <a href="/windows-hardware/drivers/ddi/usb/ns-usb-_urb">URB</a>, but it does not send the request.

 ## -parameters